0livare/unorepo/README.md

 Run a package.json script in one or all packages.

-If the second `pkg` argument is ommitted, the `script` will be run in all packages; if it is provided, it will only be run in that particular package.
+If the second `pkg` argument is ommitted, the `script` will be run in all packages.
+If `pkg` is provided, the `script` will only be run in that particular package.

-Both Lerna and Yarn workspaces have similar commands, but this one (in the author's opinion at least) is slightly more convenient because it provides the Lerna functionality with less typing than either of the Lerna or Yarn options.